ryandawsonuk/crdtester/README.md

 # CRD Tester

-This is a general-purpose CRD testing tool.
+This is a general-purpose tool for testing the use of a CRD.
 It checks for a CRD and then deploys a custom resource of that type and deletes it.
-It is parameterised to allow for different CRDs and deployment methods.
+It is parameterised to allow for different CRDs and can delegate to shell actions to allow for deployment methods (by default it uses fabric8 kubernetes client).

 ## Pre-requisites